nicholasbalasus/united_states_landfill_methane/README.md

 done
 ```

-In `notebooks/`, `scripts/perform-oversampling.py` is called along with help from `scripts/emissions-functions.py`.
-There are notebooks for each of the five landfills included in this paper.
+In `notebooks/`, `scripts/perform-oversampling.py` is called along with help from `scripts/tools.py`.
+There are notebooks for each of the five landfills included in the paper.